azurecitadel/arc-for-kubernetes/CREATE_CLUSTERS.md

 Create a few on-premises Kubernetes clusters.
 This is simulated using k3s by Rancher running on a single Azure VM.

 1. Open [**Cloud Shell**](https://shell.azure.com/)
-2. Execute this code to create a resource group
+2. Execute this code to create a resource group and copythe credential output

 ```bash
 LOCATION=uksouth